 Is Matter private and secure?

 In terms of your home’s data, that relationship remains between you and the individual manufacturers, says Mindala-Freeman.
 However, Matter’s privacy principles outline data privacy protections, including minimizing how much data is shared in any Matter interaction and defining the purpose of data sharing when requested.
-As a bonus, because Matter has trust built into the system, you won’t have to continually input your passwords to connect ecosystems, explains the CSA’s LaPré.
+As a bonus, you won’t have to continually input your passwords to connect ecosystems, explains the CSA’s LaPré.

 The approach is one of resilient security while still getting the benefits of an IP-connected world “rather than security by obscurity,” he says.
 Until devices are out in the wild, confirming this approach’s proficiency is hard, but the intent checks all the right boxes.

-Which smart home device categories won’t work with Matter?
+Which smart home device categories don’t work with Matter?

 Smart security cameras don’t currently work with Matter, but the CSA has said they will be part of a future update.
 How that will work in practice is unknown.
 Apple contributed the framework of its HomeKit smart home platform to Matter, so it’s possible that its HomeKit Secure Video may also be part of that contribution.
 We’ll have to wait and see.